Rajpratik71/volatility-wiki/Command-Reference.md

 ## handles

 To display the open handles in a process, use the handles command.
 This applies to files, registry keys, mutexes, named pipes, events, window stations, desktops, threads, and all other types of securable executive objects.
-This command replaces the older "files" and "regobjkeys" commands from the Volatility 1.3 framework.
 As of 2.1, the output includes handle value and granted access for each object.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 handles
     Volatility Foundation Volatility Framework 2.4